On Robust Inference in Time Series Regression: Simulation Evidence on Estimation and Testing

-We present the estimation efficiency results in Table \ref{tableOne1}.
-The key object of interest is $\mathrm{RE_{est}}$, the efficiency of DynReg relative to HAC,
+We first examine the accuracy of our four estimators (OLS, FGLS, FGLS-D, and DURBIN) under our four DGPs ($NDY + BD$, $NDY + GEXOG$, $NDY + EBD$, $BD$).
+The key object of interest is $\mathrm{RE_{est}}$, the efficiency of DURBIN relative to OLS, FGLS or FGLS-D. For example:

-We also show MSE, bias, and variance for both HAC and DynReg.\footnote{Note that we can simply speak of ``HAC" for now, rather than worrying about particular HAC estimators like NW, NW-A, and so on, because \textit{all} HAC estimators simply use the OLS estimator of $\beta$.
-Particular HAC estimators will have particular effects on the \textit{standard errors} of $\hat{\beta}$, but not on $\hat{\beta}$ itself, which always remains just $\hat{\beta}_{OLS} $.}
+We also show MSE and bias.\footnote{Note that {all} OLS-HAC estimators simply use the OLS estimator of $\beta$.
+Particular HAC estimators will have particular effects on the \textit{standard errors} of $\hat{\beta}$, but not on $\hat{\beta}$ itself, which always remains just $\hat{\beta}_{OLS}$.}